Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 That the bill be now read a second time

-Final vote on whether to advance the private member's bill to committee stage.
-The bill, which proposed empowering community justice groups to make binding recommendations on blue card applications for Indigenous community members, was defeated 6-80 with only KAP, NQF, PHON and one independent supporting it.
+Final vote on whether to advance the private member's bill to the next stage.
+The bill proposed empowering Indigenous community justice groups to make binding recommendations on blue card applications for community members with certain non-sexual criminal histories.
+Defeated 6-80, with KAP, NQF, PHON and one independent in favour, and ALP, LNP and Greens voting against.

 Defeated6 ayes – 80 noes2020-05-19